adamhstewart/doip-docs/docs/avrae.md

 # General Avrae Documentation

 Avrae is a powerful tool for play-by-post games, but it can be a little daunting.
-This guid and the associated sub-pages should help a little with reference.
+This guide and the associated sub-pages should help a little with reference.
 In general, a certain set of commands will become important to your character, and in time you will learn those commands well.

 ## Basic Command Structure